rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-java.md

   * We might want to run more than one server process.
 In order to spread the load equally over multiple servers we need to set the `prefetchCount` setting in channel.basicQos.
-  * We declare the `basicConsume` callback, the core of the RPC server.
-     It's executed when the request is received.
-     It does the work and sends the response back.
+  * We use `basicConsume` to access the queue.
+Then we enter the while loop in which we wait for request messages, do the work and send the response back.
   * We declare our fibonacci function.
 It assumes only valid positive integer input.
     (Don't expect this one to work for big numbers, and it's probably the slowest recursive implementation possible).

 The code for our simple RPC client: